 Step Inside The Creepy, Abandoned Town Of Wash Woods In Virginia

-Have you made the journey to False Cape State Park, the creepiest abandoned town in Virginia?
-Be sure to share your experience there!
-For more information on abandoned places in Virginia, be sure to read about These 7 Ghost Towns That Are Hauntingly Beautiful.
+Have you made the journey to False Cape State Park, the creepiest abandoned town in Virginia, before?
+Be sure to share your experience at this eerie ghost town!

-What other abandoned places are there in Virginia?
+What are some haunted places in Virginia?

 With as much history as is packed into Virginia’s past, it’s no surprise that there are plenty of places said to be haunted.
 It’s an old state with ghosts dating back to Colonial days and before, and if you know where to go, you’re sure to experience at least something.
 Some of the most well-known and infamously haunted places in Virginia include Bacon’s Castle, in Surry, Crawford Road, in Yorktown, the Staunton Train Depot in the town of the same name, and so many more.
 Some cities and towns are definitely a little more haunted than the others; Williamsburg is one of those places that tends to come up again and again in lists of haunted places!
 There are also some interesting, haunted battlefields, like Cold Harbor Battlefield in Mechanicsville, and the Graffiti House in Brandy Station.